jsbin/jsbin/README.markdown

 If you would like to work with Remy and his company, [Left Logic](http://leftlogic.com) on a front end development project, [please get in touch](http://leftlogic.com/contact?message=Found%20through%20jsbin.com).

 UX was kindly donated by [Danny Hope](http://yandleblog.com) who also tweets as [@yandle](http://twitter.com/yandle).

+The vast majority of the port from PHP to Node was done by [Aron Carroll](http://aroncarroll.com/) who also plays in github as [@aron](http://github.com/aron).

 ## A short history